SEND Acronyms Decoded: Every Abbreviation Teachers Need

 National Curriculum

 The statutory curriculum for maintained schools.
-Some pupils with SEND may be disapplied from parts of the NC if documented in their EHCP.
+Some learners with SEND may be disapplied from parts of the NC if documented in their EHCP.

 PP

 Additional funding for disadvantaged pupils (FSM eligible, CiC, service children).
-Not SEND-specific, but many SEND pupils also qualify.
+Not SEND-specific, but many SEND learners also qualify.
 Your school must publish how PP is spent.

 FSM